rafaelbicudo/tools/tutorials/prep_qmmm.md

 No partial charges when --test is set.
 ```

-For comparison, we can open the configuration on VMD with the original box:
+For comparison, we can open the configuration on [VMD](https://www.ks.uiuc.edu/Research/vmd/minitutorials/tachyonao/) with the original box:

 ![single_example](single_example.png)

 All atoms from the original boxes are represented as points, while the quantum regions are vdW spheres and the classical embedding is shown as dynamical bonds.
+As the current version does not include periodic boundary conditions, one should ensure that there are enough classical atoms up to the desired radius cutoff.
+For example, one can run `gmx trjconv -f box.gro -s box.gro -o box_centered.gro -center` and choose a specific group to be centered.